mihirmirajkar/BuildSlackers/FIXDESIGN.md

 - BuildSlackers will only check the dependencies for 1 project at a time.
 If you want to change which project BuildSlackers checks, you will need to tell it to switch projects.

 ##### Additional Patterns
+1. Adapter pattern - The adapter pattern allows classes to work together that couldn't otherwise because of incompatible interfaces.
+For our architecture, our Git Adapter will conform to the adapter pattern, allowing our Decision Making module to interface with Github without knowing about Github's REST API.
+The Git Adapter will present to the Decision Making module an API that the Decision Maker expects and with which it can interact.
+2. Observer pattern - The observer pattern allows one object to notify other objects when it changes state.
+In our architecture, the Maven Overseer will be an observable, and the Decision Maker and Slack Adapter will be observers.
+This will allow the Maven Overseer to notify those modules when a project has dependencies that can be updated, allowing the Decision Maker to respond with the appropriate action, and allowing the Slack Adapter to notify users through Slack.

 ##### Notes
 Our bot was inspired by ApiMonkey, built by Tanvi Mainkar.
 ApiMonkey is a dependency tool for C# code which does essentially the same thing as BuildSlackers, only in a different language.
 It can be found at: https://github.com/alt-code/ApiMonkey